Banana Scones with Peanut Butter Glaze

 These Banana Scones with Peanut Butter Glaze are moist and tender.
 These big, fluffy scones are loaded with banana flavor and a hint of cinnamon.
 I top them with a peanut butter glaze for easy eggless scones!

-If you are looking for more organic scones, check out Everything Bagel Scones, Chocolate Chip Scones, or my Citrus Scones.
+If you are looking for more homemade scones, check out Everything Bagel Scones With Bone Broth, Eggless Pumpkin Spice Scones, Blueberry Cream Cheese Scones Without Eggs, or Citrus Scones.

 Why You'll Love This Recipe